AI-READI/cds-specification/docs/specification/root-metadata-files/dataset-structure-description.md

 ## About

-The dataset_structure_description.json is intended to document the structure of the dataset by specifying what each folder contains and what is.
+The dataset_structure_description.json is intended to document the structure of the dataset by specifying what each directory contains and what is.
 This metadata file is intended to prioritize machine readability.

 ## Specifications